Aeroluna/LunaCoopMod/README.md

 - Added autocast to Stimpack.

 Potentially too OP having units perfectly stim, but if Nova's marines can have it, why not Raynor?
+Initiallly off and has to be enabled manually.

 - Added double MULEs.

 Old Raynor nerf reverted.
 Should help out P0 Raynor.

-- Changed Viking Ripwave Missiles to additionally grant Gatling Cannons splash.
+- Buffed Viking Ripwave Missiles to additionally grant Gatling Cannons splash.
-- Changed Viking Gatling Cannons to have +8 vs. Mechanical.
+- Added +8 vs. Mechanical damage to Viking Gatling Cannons.

 Some ground Viking buffs because why not.